syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Container-Type.md

 ---
 layout: post
 title: Syncfusion TextInputLayout Container Type
 description: The background of the input view for text input layout can be changed by setting the ContainerType property.
-This property determines the appearance of text input layout background and its border.
+This property determines the appearance of background and its border.
 platform: xamarin
 control: SfTextInputLayout
 documentation: ug